Hi there, I'm Kai Xiang!

 (You can call me Kai or Kai Xiang!)

-My work experience is centered around developing persuasive and innovative content, extracting insights from data and analytics, and building effective digital strategies.
-My research interests primarily focus on online harms, information controls, and online civil society.
+I excel at developing persuasive and innovative content, extracting insights from data and analytics, and building effective digital strategies.

 🏳️🌈✊Making a personal difference and striving towards better institutions and governance are the main drivers of my work.